johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 ### The heart of discipleship ###

-Thus we end, as we began, with the foundational principle of transformative discipleship: seed sown into the ground, in order to produce a harvest.
+Thus we end, as we began, with the foundational principle of transformative discipleship: seed sown into the ground, in order to produce a rich harvest.

 > I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest—*John 12:24*